-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Complete final revisions of the Power Director manual. - Prepare and deliver proposal for Points List Changes. - Complete SCADA FAT.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings (virtually). - Review and address punch list items from FAT. - Begin installation of hardware at BCCF & CCF.

 3.3.
 Tunnel Modification

 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
 The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.